 In March 2014, the Company received an award of \$306 of tax incentives from the Massachusetts Life Sciences Center, which will allow the Company to monetize approximately \$276 of state research and development tax credits.
 In exchange for these incentives, the Company pledged to hire an incremental fifteen employees and to maintain the additional headcount through at least December 31, 2018.
 Failure to do so could result in the Company being required to repay some or all of these incentives.
-As the Company met the additional headcount during the quarter ended June 30, 2014, the Company has deferred and is amortizing the benefit of this monetization on a straight-line basis over the five-year performance period.
+As the Company met the additional headcount condition during the quarter ended June 30, 2014 and continues to meet such condition during the quarter ended September 30, 2014, the Company continues to defer and amortize the benefit of this monetization on a straight-line basis over the five-year performance period in other income (expense).